damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

 you to provide information about your financial status, usually in the form of a report/screenshot of your total financial status (including any savings you have).
 The requirements for this seem to vary a bit between mortgage providers.

-## Compensation principles<a name="compensation-principles"></a>

-1. We're an open organization and want to be transparent about compensation principles, while not disclosing individual compensation.
-We're working on having a formula for compensation but this is hard due to the need make the formula work across the globe.
-1. Compensation is based on market rate for the region, your job title, and your (expected) level of performance.
-1. Many of our team members who have joined have taken a decrease in compensation.
-We pay market rate (30th-60th percentile) for most positions, and we also offer stock options for most positions.
-All positions have the better-than-market benefits of being part of a remote-only company (flexible, freedom) on a mission to make it so that [everyone can contribute](https://about.gitlab.com/strategy/#why), and working on an open-source project in an open and transparent way.
-1. We base compensation on current position and performance, not on what we paid you last month.
-This means 50% raises are possible, but also that there are no automatic raises, and we even (although rarely) lower compensation.
-1. When your position or performance changes we'll try to adjust your pay as soon as possible: the manager should take initiative, people should not have to ask for it.
-But people are free to ask if their manager if they think they are due for a raise.
-1. The market rate depends on your metro region.
-When you move you have to inform us and we may adjust your compensation up or down.
-1. We hire across the globe but we're not location agnostic.
-Your timezone, the market rate in your region, and vicinity to other team members, users, customers, and partners can all be factors.
-For example, we may favor an applicant over another because they live in a region with a lower market rate or because we need someone in that timezone.
-All things being equal we will hire people in lower cost markets vs. higher cost markets.
-1. As you can see from our [contracts](/handbook/contracts/), compensation is typically set at a fixed monthly rate.
-People on quota (account executives, account managers, and sales leadership) have variable compensation that is about 50% of their On Target Earnings (OTE).
-Individual contributors in the sales organization have variable compensation that is purely based on commission, for leadership roles sometimes part of it is based on business objectives.
-Success engineers currently have a lower variable component, we're not sure how this will evolve.
-All other people have fixed compensation (but we do have [bonuses and incentives](/handbook/#incentives)).
-1. Compensation decisions are taken by the compensation committee.
-This committee consists of the CFO, CEO, and head of people operations.
-When there is no time to coordinate with the committee the CEO can take a decision and inform the committee.